enthought/mayavi/docs/source/mayavi/installation.rst

       requirements.

-The following requirements are really optional but strongly recommended, especially if you are new to mayavi:
+The following requirements are really optional but strongly recommended, especially if you are new to Mayavi:

     * wxPython_ 2.8.x
     * configobj_